Marymoon95/spam-classifier/README.md

-# spam-classifier
+# Message Classification
-Supervised learning models that accurately classify which SMS messages are spam.
+Classifying SMS messages as *spam* or *ham* using multiple supervised learning algorithms.

+## Data

+The data was retrieved from the link https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection and was saved in the original format and with the original names in a directory that is then used in the code.

+The dataset contains 5572 text messages which are labelled as *ham* or *spam*.
+The messages are not cleaned, and the dataset is not balanced because it contains 4825 *ham* messages and 747 *spam* messages.

+## Execution
+The project has a jupyter notebook spam-classifier.ipynb which is used for the implementation of this project.

-Requirements:
+## Requirements:
 - Python3
 - Jupyter Notebook
-- python libraries listed in the notebook
+- Python libraries listed in the notebook